ShakyaRathnayaka18/Farm-Mangement-System/README.md

 `php artisan key:generate`

 ## 7. Create an empty database for the application
 Create an empty database for your project  using the database tools you prefer (phpmyadmin, datagrip, or any other mysql client).
+Ex:-farm_mgt_system

 ## 8. In the .env file, add database information to allow Laravel to connect to the database
 You will want to allow Laravel to connect to the database that you just created in the previous step.
 To do this, you must add the connection credentials in the .env file and Laravel will handle the connection from there.